-President Glasser is a dynamic and visionary leader, with extensive experience in university administration, collaborative leadership, fundraising, and community development and activity.
-She has made a significant impact by energizing students and faculty, leading a major advancement effort, and embracing alumni across the country.
+A dynamic and visionary leader with extensive experience in university administration, collaborative leadership, fundraising, and community development, President Glasser has made a significant impact by energizing students and faculty, leading a major advancement effort, and engaging alumni across the country.

 President Glasser serves as the chair of the NCAA Division I Committee on Institutional Performance (CIP), formerly the NCAA Division I Committee on Athletics Certification, as vice chair of its Executive Subcommittee and was a past member of the Board of Directors: Division I Presidential Advisory Group.
-She is a member of the Commission on Women in Higher Education Task Force, and the Council for Advancement and Support of Education; and a former member of the American Council on Education Commission on Effective Leadership.
+She is a member of the Commission on Women in Higher Education Task Force, the Council for Advancement and Support of Education, and a former member of the American Council on Education Commission on Effective Leadership.

 President Glasser was the honorary chair of the 25th annual Susan G. Komen Race for the Cure in Peoria, hometown of Ms. Komen and her sister, Nancy Brinker, founder of the Komen Foundation and Race for the Cure.
 In 2011 she was honored with the Peoria YWCA Education and Care of Children Award for her many contributions at Bradley.
 President Glasser also was the recipient of the Bradley University 2010 Megan Fong Inspiration Award.